What is the Thomas H. Moore Illinois Electric Cooperatives (IEC) Memorial Scholarship Fund?

-A seventh scholarship – the Earl W. Struck Memorial Scholarship – will be awarded to a student who is the son or daughter of an electric cooperative employee or director who resides in Illinois.
+An eleventh scholarship – the Earl W. Struck Memorial Scholarship – will be awarded to a student who is the child of an electric cooperative employee or director who resides in Illinois.

 A scholarship applicant is eligible for consideration in only one of the above two categories, and is eligible to apply through only one electric cooperative.

-The applicant must be a high school senior who is planning to enroll in a full-time (at least 12 hours) undergraduate course of study at an accredited two-year or four-year college, university, or vocational/technical school in the United States.
+The applicant must be a high school senior who is planning to enroll in a full-time (at least 12 hours) undergraduate course of study at an accredited two-year or four-year college, university, or vocational/technical school.

-Four scholarships will be awarded to a high school senior who will be enrolling full-time at a two-year Illinois community college.
-Sons and daughters of electric cooperative members, employees and directors who reside in Illinois are eligible to apply.
+Five scholarships will be awarded to a high school senior who will be enrolling full-time at a two-year Illinois community college.
+Children of electric cooperative members, employees and directors who reside in Illinois are eligible to apply.

 For full eligibility requirements, please see the “Thomas H. Moore IEC Memorial Scholarship Program Official Rules.”

 How are the recipients selected?

 Scholarships are awarded based on grade point average, college entrance test scores, work and volunteer experience, participation in school and community activities, biographical statement and knowledge of electric cooperatives, as demonstrated by a short essay.